Introduction

 Table of contents

-Global control and display of the active part and its play mode
+Global control and display of the active part

-- Display periodically flashes the active part and its play mode
+- Display periodically flashes the active part and its

-to switch the active part (the new active part will flash briefly on the screen).
-The active part is used for:
+- Hold Tap/Rest to switch the active part (the new active part will flash briefly on the screen)

 - Selecting the recording part when pressing